-The good news is that the Solo 401K is making a financial comeback in a big way, and provides enterprising entrepreneurs like you with a wider variety of retirement saving options.
+The good news is that the Solo 401(K) is making a financial comeback in a big way, and provides enterprising entrepreneurs like you with a wider variety of retirement saving options.

-Solo 401K Options: New and Improved
+Solo 401(K) Options: New and Improved

 How Much Should You Invest in Your Company?

-Although it must be said that the majority of insurance companies simply would not be able to compete with other 401k providers if they did not charge these fees, critics point out that the extra charges are often covertly taken out of your total investment return.
-The only way to know if you are being charged, in most cases, is to carefully review your investment prospectus.
+Although it must be said that the majority of insurance companies would not be able to compete with other 401k providers if they did not charge these fees, critics point out that the extra charges are often covertly taken out of your total investment return.
+The only way to know if you are being charged, in most cases, is to review your investment prospectus carefully.

-Very Few Companies Offer the Roth IRA 401k Option
+Very Few Companies Offer the Roth IRA 401(k) Option

 Why?
-The reasons vary by company, but are more than likely due to the fact that Roth IRA’s were not originally meant to be permanent options for employees.
+The reasons vary by company but are more than likely because Roth IRA’s were not originally meant to be permanent options for employees.
 With a Roth IRA, as opposed to a traditional 401k investment plan, you pay the taxes on future withdrawals before you make them, allowing you to withdraw on a tax-free basis in the future.

 It may seem like a wise, and loyal investment to put a good portion of your 401k in company stock or value funds, but this is not always the case.
 Younger employees may be tempted to invest heavily in these areas, and most financial planners agree that this is a decision they will come to regret later.

-Investing in Your 401k: Get Informed, Stay Informed
+Investing in Your 401(k): Get Informed, Stay Informed